tafsiruzzaman/NoteNest/README.md

-# myDrive
+# NoteNest

-myDrive is a secure and user-friendly personal cloud drive web application, inspired by Google Drive.
-It allows users to upload, preview, download, and organize TXT notes and image files—all with a polished, responsive interface.
+NoteNest is a secure, modern, and user-friendly personal cloud drive web application.
+It allows users to upload, preview, download, rename, organize, and manage TXT notes and image files—all with a polished, responsive interface and intuitive nested folders.
 ---

 ## Features

 - **User Authentication:** Secure registration and login required.
 - **Dashboard:** Modern, easy-to-use main page with navigation.
+- **Notes Management:**
-- **Notes Management:** Upload, list, preview (modal), download, and delete `.txt` note files.
+  - Upload, list, preview (modal), download, delete, and rename `.txt` note files
+  - Organize notes in nested folders, just like images
+- **Images Management:**
-- **Images Management:** Upload, list, preview (modal), download, and delete `.jpg`, `.jpeg`, `.png`, `.gif` images.
+  - Upload, list, preview (modal), download, delete, and rename `.jpg`, `.jpeg`, `.png`, `.gif` images
+  - Organize images in nested folders
+- **Folder Management:** Unlimited nested folders for both notes and images.
+Rename & delete folders (if empty), navigate via breadcrumbs.
-- **Responsive UI:** Built with [Bootstrap 5](https://getbootstrap.com/) and custom CSS for a Google Drive–like look.
+- **Responsive UI:** Built with [Bootstrap 5](https://getbootstrap.com/) and custom CSS for a modern, branded feel.
-- **Security:** Strict user isolation—users can only access their own files.
+- **Security:** Strict user isolation—users can only access their own files and folders.
-- **Favicon:** Custom cloud/favicon for a branded feel.
+- **Favicon:** Custom favicon for a branded feel.

 ---